KIDO BUTAI

 Removed from Navy List.

-Many accounts imply that the destroyers rescuing Zuikaku's survivors were all sunk; however, this is inaccurate.
+Note 5: Many accounts imply that the destroyers rescuing Zuikaku's survivors were all sunk; however, this is inaccurate.
 The main rescuers were Kuwa and Wakatsuki.
-The Hatsuzuki - the destroyer sunk subsequently - was primarily on guard duty during much of the rescue.
+The Hatsuzuki - the destroyer sunk subsequently - had begun rescue, but when a fifth attack began took up AA guard duty during much of the rescue.
 She made a gallant fight to the finish that enabled Isuzu , Wakatsuki, and Kuwa to escape.
-She took some survivors aboard, however, and these were lost with all the destroyer's crew, except for 17 Zuikaku and eight of the destroyer's crew in a boat which made their way to Luzon by 14 November, having been providentially cast off when Hatsuzuki got underway to engage the enemy.
+Hatsuzuki had taken some survivors aboard, however, and these were indeed lost with all the destroyer's crew, except for 17 Zuikaku and eight of the destroyer's crew in a boat which made their way to Luzon by 14 November, having been providentially cast off when Hatsuzuki got underway to engage the enemy.

 Remarks: